GenesisEducationKyiv/front-end-school-3-0-Nels0nMuntz/ADR.md

 - Increasing of project complexity.

-# ADR 3: Cover the Codebase with automated tests
+# ADR 3: Cover the codebase with automated tests

 Each time a developer changes existing functionality, they must be sure that nothing else is broken.
 Manual tests are slow, some bugs can be missed.
 Refactoring is difficult without a test safety net.